NijiDigital/mockiji/README.md

 ## Configuration
 Mockiji always loads the following configuration file: `api/config/default.json`.
 You can edit this default file or override it (totally or partially) with a custom configuration file.
 In this case, you have to point this custom configuration file into the `api/config/env.json` file.
+`api/config/env.json` will be copied automatically from `api/config/env.json.example` if it does not exist when pm2 starts.

 Example of `env.json` file:
 ```json